Preft/Butler-Project3-GroupG/README.md

 *	Brent Sergent
 *	Erik Fritzsche

-Topic: Coffee production and consumption
+Topic: Coffee Production and Consumption
 Source: https://www.kaggle.com/yamaerenay/ico-coffee-dataset-worldwide
 As the global climate has started to significantly change over the last 30 years I wonder how this has impacted one of the most sensitive crops; coffee.
 Over the years there have been many articles speculating the impacts global warming will have on coffee production.
 In 2018, a specific article included coffee in the top five most sensitive crops.
 While coffee consumption in the U.S. has increased by 5% since 2015, I wonder how consumption has changed in other countries.